 If you don’t live in blackberry climate or want to make this sublime flavor out of season, please feel free to use frozen blackberries, or fresh purchased berries.

 The swirl may also be omitted (see an old snapshot photo above right), as plain Lavender-Honey Ice Cream is inescapably special.

-This recipe was originally for Paleo, GAPS and AIP folks, and Traditional.
+This recipe was originally for Ancestral, Paleo, GAPS, Vegan and AIP folks.

 But it’s easily made into a Keto and Low Carb flavor too, by simply using your favorite liquid low carb sweetener, and using a bit less of it, which I designate in the recipe below.

 While honey goes beautifully with lavender and cream, maple syrup may also be used for anyone who can’t have honey.
 So ultimately, the liquid sweetener is flexible for your needs.

 Lavender Blackberry Swirl Ice Cream (Paleo, Keto, AIP, GAPS & Vegan)